CODEN: MAHJAQ

 AIMS & SCOPE

 Malaysian Animal Husbandry Journal (MAHJ) publishes research articles, reviews, and short communications in English on all areas of animal and poultry science, including genetics, breeding, reproduction, nutrition, physiology, behaviour, animal products, processing, and livestock economics.
+Full experimental details are required, and manuscripts must include ethical approval for animal research.
+Studies involving unnecessary pain or suffering will not be accepted.

 There are no length restrictions, but full experimental details are required.
 Manuscripts must include ethical approval for animal research; studies involving unnecessary pain or suffering will not be accepted.
+Topics of interest include (but are not limited to):

 MAHJ gives preference to interdisciplinary and transdisciplinary research that advances understanding of animals and their relationships with humans.